icyflame21/icyflame21/README.md

 - 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.<br/>

-- 💬 &nbsp;Feel free to reach out to me for project collaborations, or just for some interesting discussion.<br/>
+- 💬 &nbsp;Feel free to reach out to me for project collaborations.<br/>

 - ✉️ &nbsp;You can shoot me an email at biswaranjan.cuh@gmail.com<br/>